Aayushkalam: Plot

-The film follows the story of Balakrishnan, a bank staff and a heart patient, yet he drinks and smokes a lot.
+The film follows the story of Balakrishnan, a bank employee and a heart patient, yet he drinks and smokes a lot.
 He urgently falls in need of a heart transplant, for which he is unlikely to receive a heart and has given up all hope of living any longer.
-Luckily, he receives the heart of Aby Mathew, a youth who has died in a car accident.
+Luckily, he receives the heart of Abey Mathew, a youth who has just died in a car accident.
 The surgery is performed after both families agree to it.
 Gradually, Balakrishnan recovers from the surgery.
 Soon after he is discharged from the hospital, he visits the doctor and asks him who gave him the heart out of curiosity.
-Although initially reluctant, the doctor gives him the newspaper report about Aby's death which contains his photograph.
+Although initially reluctant, the doctor gives him the newspaper report about Abey's death which contains his photograph.

-While leaving the hospital, Balakrishnan is frightened to see Aby's ghost and he is unable to escape from Aby's hold as he is able to follow him everywhere.
-Eventually, Aby starts following Balakrishnan at work, the restaurant, hospital and even at home, where he is initially not allowed to enter by the ghost of Balakrishnan's late father Gopala Menon, who is miserable because he cannot communicate with anyone but ghosts.
-Balakrishnan tries various methods to drive Aby's ghost out of the house, but all fail and makes everyone believe he has gone crazy.
-He especially has trouble because Aby is invisible to everyone but himself, and hilarity ensues.
-Balakrishnan finally befriend Aby when the latter tells Balakrishnan that he was in fact murdered very unexpectedly on a busy road, by a man whom he could not identify, initially using a gun, but he was later run over by the vehicle while he was leaving to see his newborn child.
-Aby is seeking Balakrishnan's help to identify his murderer.
-Balakrishnan visits Aby's family- his mother and wife Shobha with Aby's ghost.
+While leaving the hospital, Balakrishnan is frightened to see Abey's ghost and he is unable to escape from Abey's hold as he is able to follow him everywhere.
+Eventually, Abey starts following Balakrishnan at work, the restaurant, hospital and even at home, where he is initially not allowed to enter by the ghost of Balakrishnan's late father Gopala Menon, who is miserable because he cannot communicate with anyone but ghosts.
+Balakrishnan tries various methods to drive Abey's ghost out of the house, but all fail and makes everyone believe he has gone crazy.
+He especially has trouble because Abey is invisible to everyone but himself, and hilarity ensues.
+Balakrishnan eventually befriend Abey when the latter tells Balakrishnan that he was in fact murdered very unexpectedly on a road, by a man whom he could not identify, initially using a gun, but he was later run over by the vehicle while he was leaving to see his newborn child.
+Abey is seeking Balakrishnan's help to identify his murderer.
+Balakrishnan visits Abey's family, meets his mother and wife Shobha with Abey's ghost.